everii-Group/mocoapp-api-docs/custom_fields.md

 # Custom Fields

-MOCO supports adding custom fields to many of its resources.
+MOCO supports saving custom fields to many of its resources.
 These custom fields are readable and writable via the `custom_properties` field.

+{: .note }
+ Custom fields must first be defined in the MOCO settings.

 {: .note }
  The size of the custom_properties field is limitted to 12 kB.